 Follow on Twitter @HistoricEngland

-2nd March 2017 – Response from Historic England to Highways England here.
+2nd March 2017 – Response to non statutory consultation on the A303 Stonehenge scheme from Historic England to Highways England here.

 “We are presently considering how the western portal proposals might be amended to ensure benefit to this internationally important ancient landscape.
 We will include constructive comment on this as part of our formal response to the public consultation and will seek Highways England’s commitment to improving this aspect of the scheme”.